Onesso/Rent-Right-ui/README.md

 to access the profile page the user must be logged in

-logeg in users can e able to see there profile image instead of sign in and sign up
+logged in users can e able to see there profile image instead of sign in and sign up

+creating a list to show suspence when loading list of properties

+NOTE: for seamless scrolling of different part/components of the page? set the most parent element height to 100% then the component that you want to scroll(detail/left part of the page) set the height to 100vh and overflow-y to scroll